 The bottom line is that by combining cardio and resistance, you’re taking advantage of your body’s short-term and long-term energy burning systems.
 A mix of both cardio and strength training can not only help support your overall health, but also your weight loss efforts.

 If you’re ready to supplement your exercise routine with healthy meals that don’t take hours to meal prep or plan — Jenny Craig can help.
-Start your weight loss journey today.
+Learn more about our most effective and holistic program ever — Max Up!

 https://www.hopkinsmedicine.org/gim/core_resources/Patient Handouts/Handouts_May_2012/The Skinny on Visceral Fat.pdf